comScore

 Location: Montreal, Quebec

 Lloydie’s has two locations bringing West Indian food to the Montreal area.
-Lloydie’s first introduced the Jamaican patty to the Quebec market in the 90s and has since then been delivering authentic and fresh Caribbean food with their catering, manufacturing and storefronts.
+Lloydie first introduced the Jamaican patty to the Quebec market in the 90s, and since then, it has been delivering authentic and fresh Caribbean food through its catering, manufacturing, and storefronts.
 You can expect Plantain, Macaroni Gratine (mac and cheese), Poulet Frit (fried chicken), Oxtail and Poulet Jerk Poutine (jerk chicken poutine), sweet desserts and sodas.

 Mary’s African Cuisine